 For example, your guest may have paid using cash, but your refund mode can be a check, custom payment method, or cash depending on your role permissions.

 5. Click Refund.

-Notice that the Transaction Logs section is updated with the refunded amount (the refunded amount appears as a negative entry).
+Notice that the Invoice Logs section is updated with the refunded amount (the refunded amount appears as a negative entry).

 The invoice too is updated with the refunded amount as follows: